Separation agreement solicitors

-If you and your partner have decided you need a break from the relationship, you may choose to live apart while you consider the options of divorce or reconciliation.
+For expert legal advice regarding separation agreements, talk to the family law team at Lupton Fawcett.
+If you and your partner have decided that you need a break from the relationship, you may choose to live apart while you consider the options of divorce or reconciliation.

-There are many reasons why couples separate, temporarily or permanently, but not divorce or dissolve your civil partnership.
-A separation rather than a divorce may help you maintain advantageous circumstances surrounding a property, taxes, insurance or child arrangements.
-Divorce can be expensive, so it may also be a question of costs.
+There are many reasons why couples separate, temporarily or permanently, but don’t divorce or dissolve their civil partnership.
+For example, a separation rather than a divorce may help you maintain advantageous circumstances surrounding a property, taxes, insurance or child arrangements.

 Whatever your reasons are, it is important to ensure that your interests are protected throughout the separation with a formal agreement that provides you and your former partner with clarity and reassurance about the future.